-Growing up in the sunlit landscapes of Los Angeles, Cortney developed a deep connection to nature, which continues to inspire her work through color, shape, pattern, texture, and the human form.
+She paints the invisible: the energy that moves between people, the weight of an unspoken moment, the way an environment can hold or dissolve a feeling.
 Her paintings often capture intimate moments that may seem ordinary at first glance but reveal a deeper sense of calm and reflection over time.

-Beyond her personal practice, Cortney has collaborated with brands including National Women’s Soccer League + Black Women’s Player Collective, Target, Nordstrom, World Market, Pressed Juicery, Femme It Forward, Bombay Sapphire, Dagne Dover, The Riveter, Society6, Refinery29, I am a voter., and more, with a body of work that spans oil, acrylic, and digital mediums.
+Beyond her personal practice, Cortney has collaborated with brands including Olympia Le-Tan, Primark, NWSL, Target, Nordstrom, World Market, Pressed Juicery, Bombay Sapphire, Dagne Dover, Society6, Refinery29, and more, with a body of work that spans oil, acrylic, and digital mediums.
 Her art has been featured in numerous publications, galleries, and art fairs, earning recognition for its ability to pause time and offer viewers a moment of stillness.

-Since 2023, she has been working as an independent artist out of her Los Angeles home studio, where she remains deeply focused on her personal practice.
+Since 2023, she has been a working artist out of her Los Angeles home studio, where she remains deeply focused on her personal practice.
+Her original work is represented by Tappan Gallery in Los Angeles, with additional works available through Pop Up Home, as well as select exhibitions.

 Publications